ikoniqoz/nitrodocs/content/developers/tools/streams-api/cp-driver.md

 		<td>required</td>
 		<td>string</td>
 		<td>&lt;span&gt;*&lt;/span&gt;</td>
-		<td>This defaults to the standard required marker for the PyroCMS CP, so it shouldn't usually be changed, but if you need to you can pass a new value here.</td>
+		<td>This defaults to the standard required marker for the NitroCMS CP, so it shouldn't usually be changed, but if you need to you can pass a new value here.</td>
 	</tr>
 	<tr>
 		<td>title</td>